-Faculty within the Department of Psychology who focuses on human development are engaged in high profile research on topics central to healthy development, risk, and resilience.
+Faculty within the Department of Psychology who focuses on human development are engaged in high-profile research on topics central to healthy development, risk, and resilience.
 Developmental psychology at FAU embraces international, interdisciplinary collaboration with laboratories throughout Europe, North and South America, and Asia.
 We proudly host graduate students from all backgrounds, from all corners of the globe.
 The US National Institute of Child Health and Human Development and the US National Science Foundation fund ongoing research projects.
-Members of our faculty serve as Editors of two leading developmental journals: Journal of Experimental Child Psychology and International Journal of Behavioral Development.
+Members of our faculty serve as Editors of two leading developmental journals: the Journal of Experimental Child Psychology and the International Journal of Behavioral Development.
 We are known for methodological diversity, with facilities for behavioral observation, eye tracking, EEG, fMRI, and fNIRS.
 Unique opportunities are available to conduct research in university-affiliated preschools, primary schools, middle schools, and high schools.